theresamaier/2022ws_do_tm/Blog_content.md

 Andre Grove developed the new OKR framework in the 1970s.
 In 1999, John Doerr introduces OKRS to the founders at Google.
 He is also the author of the later famous bestseller.
 What really Matters.
 Since 2000 Google has been using OKRs and growing exponentially.
 Nowadays thousands of companies successfully implemented OKRs: Scout 24, ProSieben, amazon, zalando, Red Bull, Edeka, Burda, N26, Siemens.
 **Example of an OKR from SpaceX:** Strategic level: O: "We have due built first sustainable city on Mars"; KR for Mars mission goal: "We raised 2.5 billion euros for our first unit of wle space travel." . - Project level: I: We launched a crowdfunding campaign on Kickstarter.

+### <span style="color:red">**E**</span>xperimentation
+This refers to the testing of assumptions and constant experimentation with controlled risks.
+You may already be familiar with this from the start-up environment, such as the [lean startup methodology](https://www.universitylabpartners.org/blog/what-is-lean-startup-methodology).
+It involves a continuous loop of building (ideas), measuring (code), learning (data) and thus a continuous improvement process, as proposed by Kaizen.
+Also the prototyping (Eric Ries) in which a Mininmum-Viable Product is built on which then the iteration loops start is to be emphasized in this context.

+### <span style="color:red">**A**</span>utonomy
+        * self-organizing, multi-disciplinary teams operating with decentralized authority.
+        * They are also encouraged to start new projects, so long as they fit the company’s MTP.
+Autonomy is a prerequisite for permissionless innovation.

+ ### <span style="color:red">**S**</span>ocial Technologies
+        * create horizontal interactions in vertically organized companies.
+        * Social Technologies are comprised of seven key elements: Social objects, Activity streams, Task management, File sharing, Telepresence, Virtual worlds and Emotional sensing.
+When implemented, these elements create transparency and connectedness and, most importantly, lower an organization’s information latency.
+        * Priestley’s equation for social business is: CONNECTION + ENGAGEMENT + TRUST + TRANSPARENCY.
+        * three key objectives (according to J.P.
+Rangaswami):
+            * Reduce the distance between obtaining (and processing) information and decision-making
+            * Migrate from having to look up information to having it flow through your perception.
+            * Leverage community to build out ideas.